Genkeomaru/Genkeomaru/README.md

 I build with a product-minded approach: performance, clean architecture, semantic markup, and accessibility aren't afterthoughts — they're defaults.

-Currently working as a **Developer Intern at Stattus4**, a cleantech company in the sanitation sector.
+Currently working as a **Full Stack Developer at Stattus4**, a cleantech company in the sanitation sector.

 ---